Rachel Lowe (soccer): Early life and education

 Born in Sydney, Lowe grew up in the Inner West and Northern Sydney.
 She started her football career with West Pymble FC, playing in a mixed team alongside her twin brother, Edward, before joining Northern Tigers FC in 2011.
 After three seasons with Tigers, she joined the Football New South Wales Institute (FNSWI) program, where she was coached by notable coaches such as Leah Blayney and Craig Foster.
 She attended Pymbles Ladies' College.
 A natural sporting talent, Lowe also played girls cricket at State and National level, and for Gordon District Cricket Club.

-Playing career

 College career

 Lowe committed to UCLA in 2018 and joined the Bruins in 2019.
 On 23 August 2019, she made her collegiate debut in a 3–0 victory against Iowa State, scoring her first goal in the 58th minute.
 Lowe chose not to return to the Bruins in 2020.

 Club career

 From 2016 to 2018, Lowe played for the Football New South Wales Institute (FNSWI) program in the NPL NSW, and scored 19 goals in 42 appearances for the side.